input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 ## Plutus Design Specification.
-In the original specification, recall that participants claimed `FUEL` tokens from Merkle roots.
+In the original specification, recall that participants claimed `FUEL` tokens from Merkle roots with `FUELMintingPolicy`.
-This proposal will suggest that we replace the `FUEL` token claiming mechanism with a new token, `SCToken`, which generalizes the token name of `FUEL` tokens.
+This proposal will suggest that we replace `FUELMintingPolicy` with a new token, `SCToken`, which generalizes the token name of `FUEL` tokens.
 Then, we will have a `LockBoxValidator` which will be the lock box address for a Cardano asset that will be uniquely identified by an NFT